This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Screwdriver Types and Sizes

-- Flathead screwdriver: 1/8" to 3/16" size works for most covers
+- Flathead screwdriver: 1/8" to 3/16" size provides perfect fit for most sewing machine covers

 Optional Cleaning Tools